ValenciaArcega/astro-portfolio/to-do.md

 ## Comming next

+[ 🚀 ] Toogle label "Download CV" onto a close icon when is checked [ 🚀 ] Add new react native screens

-[ 🚀 ] Add and type icon props on technologies.tsx
+[ 🚀 ]